CarlG96/ultima-gym/README.md

 ## Future Features

 * Resizable Images
-    * I would like to make a feature where the images more resizable depending on screen size.
+    * I would like to make a feature where the images are more resizable depending on screen size.

 * Change to Logo and Navigation Bars
     * I would like a feature where on small screen sizes the Logo is replaced by a symbol and the navigation bar is replaced with a drop down menu making it easier for mobile users.